-We consider ourselves to be a leader in the development and sale of flavored beverage products in the United States, offering the widest selection of flavored soft drinks, juices, sparkling waters and energy drinks.
+We consider ourselves to be a leader in the development and sale of flavored beverage products in the United States, offering the widest selection of flavored soft drinks, juices, sparkling waters, energy drinks and nutritionally-enhanced waters.
 Our flavor development spans over 100 years originating with our flagship brands, Shasta® and Faygo®, each of which has over 50 flavor varieties.
-We also maintain a diverse line of flavored beverage products geared to the health-conscious consumer, including Everfresh®, Home Juice®, and Mr. Pure® 100% juice and juice-based products; and LaCroix®, Mt.
-ShastaTM, Crystal Bay® and ClearFruit® flavored and spring water products.
-In addition, we produce energy drinks and powdered beverage products, including Rip It®, Rip It ChicTM, FREEKTM and PowerBlastTM.
-Other products include Ohana® fruit-flavored drinks and St. Nick's® holiday soft drinks.
+We also maintain a diverse line of flavored beverage products geared to the health-conscious consumer, including Everfresh®, Home Juice®, and Mr. Pure® 100% juice and juice-based products; LaCroix®, Mt.
+Shasta®, Crystal Bay® and ClearFruit® flavored, sparkling, and spring water products; and ÀSantéTM nutritionally-enhanced waters.
+In addition, we produce Rip It® energy drinks, Ohana® fruit-flavored drinks and St. Nick's® holiday soft drinks.
 Substantially all of our brands are produced in thirteen manufacturing facilities that are strategically located in major metropolitan markets throughout the continental United States.
 To a lesser extent, we develop and produce soft drinks for certain retailers and beverage companies.